 With my close people, I can share my goals, fears, successes, and dreams.
 A friend’s company or help is always a call away.
 They encourage me and give me perspective.
 They tell me the truth when I need to hear it.
 Were all my plans and ideas always right?
 No. But I needed support while I walked the path, only to realize that I was wrong.

 I have made it, mostly, by being nice.

 When Anne Frank, despite everything, can believe that people are really good at heart, so can you.
-Click To Tweet

 If someone drops her coins on the floor, you have to get down on your knees to pick them.
 Believe me, nothing bad comes out of goodness as long as you don’t let people run over you.
 You wouldn’t even realize but the same people would come back to glue the broken pieces of your life.

+Are you still wondering why relationships are important?
 What do you think about creating healthy relationships?

 Want similar inspiration and ideas in your inbox?
 Subscribe to my free weekly newsletter "Looking Inwards"!